skyegallup/Team-Emblems/README.md

 - (Planned) 1.21.1
 - (Planned) 1.21.4

-Team Emblems is currently a **work in progress** and cannot be downloaded from any platforms yet.
+Team Emblems is currently **in beta** and cannot be downloaded from any platforms yet.

 This mod depends on the [Trinkets mod](https://modrinth.com/mod/trinkets), version 3.7.2 or newer.